Gamershy/sirabot-2.0/README.md

 If `enabled` is provided it will determine whether the bot will read the command into memory: `true` make the bot load it, and `false` will not.
-The field will default to `true` when not provided.
+The field will default to `false` when not provided.